git-davi/botkeeper/README.md

 - τ_palla -> task that update the position and the speed of the ball.
 - τ_port -> task for the goalkeeper, it updates his position based on the ball position, we also implemented a sort of prediction for better block.
-- τ_frec -> updates the rotation of arrow that stores the shot direction.
+- τ_frec -> updates the rotation of the arrow that stores the shot direction.
 - τ_pow -> updates the indicator of the power bar on the lower left corner.
 - τ_user -> waits for the ball to stop.
 Then the user can press space two times and the task will store the of S_frec and S_pow in the **ball state**.